Creeslough blast victim remembered at funeral for her ‘love’ and ‘kindness’ - NewsBreak

 Jessica Gallagher, 24, is the first of the 10 victims of Friday’s tragedy in the Co Donegal village of Creeslough to be laid to rest.

-Later on Tuesday afternoon, a Mass for another victim – 49-year-old Martin McGill, who was originally from Scotland – got under way at St Michael’s.
+Mass for another victim – 49-year-old Martin McGill, who was originally from Scotland – will be held at St Michael’s later on Tuesday.

 A number of emergency responders, who took part in the 24-hour recovery operation at the blast site, also attended.